ServiceOps overview

 Automate incident creation with Proactive Service Resolution

 With the automated approach, you no longer have to manually create incidents.
-As a result, you spend less time on repetitive tasks, avoid errors, resolve issues faster, and keep services running smoothly.
+As a result, you spend less time on repetitive tasks, resolve issues faster, and keep services running smoothly.

 For more information, see Creating incidents in BMC Helix IT Service Management for events.